mattfu25/instagram-clone/README.md

 npm install
 ```

 3. Create a `.env` file.
 Insert the following environment variables.
-For more on Prisma visit the [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgresql).
+Note, the database url should be for Postgres.
+For the database url format and more on Prisma visit the [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgresql).

 ```javascript
 npm # Prisma